-In collaboration with mental health and wellbeing charity Health in Mind, this six-month project aims to identify ways in which young people who self-harm, who are often reluctant to seek support, could access technology-enabled care, advice and access to services, to complement face-to-face support.
+In collaboration with mental health and wellbeing charity Health in Mind, this six-month project aims to identify ways in which young people who self-harm, who are often reluctant to seek support, could access technology-enabled care, advice and access to services to complement face-to-face support.
 It will also investigate the impact of self-harm on families.

-The six-month project has received a £60,000 grant from the European Social Fund and could potentially lead to further funding to develop and test new digital ideas and innovations that have emerged from the research and development phase.
+The project has received £60k of funding from the European Social Fund and further funding to test the ideas and innovations emerging will be sought.

 - Contact: Steven McCluskey